dev-academy-programme/student-prep/prep-curriculum/core-your-mental-habits.md

 ## Explore

-### Habit's
+### Habits
 Every habit you have — good or bad — follows the same 3–step pattern.

-Reminder (the trigger that initiates the behavior) Routine (the behavior itself; the action you take) Reward (the benefit you gain from doing the behavior)
+Reminder (the trigger that initiates the behaviour) Routine (the behaviour itself; the action you take) Reward (the benefit you gain from doing the behaviour)

 Make your time plan and focus plan into a habit.
 Make a habit of coding.